A Guide to Washington DC Street Festivals for 2018

 Kingman Island Bluegrass Festival - June 9, 2018

 Washington, DC can have its Southern moments.
-Enter the Kingman Island Bluegrass Festival, a weekend-long festival of nature, live music, and food trucks.
-The festival celebrates the beauty of Kingman Island through their partnership with the Living Classrooms Foundation, a job-training non-profit that helps their fellow residents.
+Enter the Kingman Island Bluegrass Festival, a day-long festival of nature, live music, and food trucks that is perfect for all ages.
+This zero-waste festival benefits Living Classrooms Foundation, an educational non-profit that manages the island for use as a "living classroom" for underserved area schools.

 Jazz Festival - June 16, 2018